International rugby league in 2016: Melanesian Cup

-Samoa vs Tonga men in Australia
+Polynesian Cup

 The 2016 Polynesian Cup was played between Samoa and Tonga.
 Samoa defeated Tonga to win their second consecutive Polynesian Cup title.
 The strong crowd would always show their passion and loud screaming support throughout the game after big hits, strong runs and intense moments were key talking points.
 However a total of 29 errors and a completion rate of just over 50% from both countries was a headache for everyone to watch.
 Despite Tonga having 55% possession and more territory, they didn't score and the Samoans made them pay by taking their few second-half opportunities that were given to them resulting in another Samoan victory over their old 'War rivals'.
 Samoa picked 7 débutantes for the test match, while Tonga featured three.
 Both teams' players varied from National Rugby League players to Queensland or New South Wales Cup to Holden Cup and to the Super League.
 Samoa's most capped player was Leeson Ah Mau who made his 10th appearance for his country, while Tonga's most experienced player was Feleti Mateo who made his 13th appearance for his country.
 English Super League club Hull F.C. gave permission for two players to leave England and play in the Polynesian Cup test; coincidentally they were captain of both nations.
 Frank Pritchard captained Samoa, and Sika Manu led Tonga.